How does solar work?

-The panels created direct current (DC) which the inverter converts to alternating current, or AC, the type of energy required to power your home.
-An inverter can be configured using string or hybrid (or battery-ready) technology.
-It can also be a microinverter or power optimiser that performs the same conversion function.
+Your inverter converts direct current (DC) to alternating current, or AC, the type of energy you need to power your home.
 Once the electricity passes through your inverter, the AC electricity flows to your electric panel and meter.
-Now it can be dispersed throughout your home or into the electric grid.
+Now it can be used to power your home or traded back into the electric grid.

 + the Battery.